 Women Against War’s Afghan Project advocates to end completely the US military occupation of Afghanistan – soldiers, special forces, drones and private contractors.
 Instead, we call for US reparations, development and regional diplomacy.
 In December of 2013 we updated our project name to Beyond Afghanistan/No Drones Project to better reflect our work against weaponized drones and drone killings in Afghanistan, Pakistan and Yemen.
+In December of 2017 we updated it again to describe our current work.
+The new name is Pathways to Peace

 Women Against War’s education and advocacy work to end the Afghan War began in November 2008 after the inspiring visit of Fahima Vorgetts, the Afghan-American director of the Afghan Women’s Fund.
 Since then our Afghan Project committee has met monthly to organize: